MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/ksproperty-sounddetector-streamingsupport.md

 The property value is a BOOL indicating whether or not streaming is supported.

-The driver filter supports this read property.
-If false is returned, that indicates that a voice onset event is supported, but burst streaming of the buffered audio is not supported.
+A driver which supports this read property and returns false is indicating that only voice onset is supported without the associated burst audio stream.

+A driver which does not support this property, or supports this property and returns true, is indicating that it supports bursting the audio data which triggered the keyword detection.

+All detectors must support buffering and burst streaming the audio data which triggered the hardware keyword detection, and fail this request or set this value to true.

 Remarks
 -------

-This property is for future use for voice onset detectors only.
-Fail this request indicating property not supported or succeed and return true for all other drivers.
+This property is for future use.
+There is currently no OS support for detectors which do voice onset only.

-Should always return true or not supported.

 Requirements
 ------------